pombredanne/Repos-Health-Study/README.md

     * - "Copyright (c) 2017 Dreizan Moore & Matthew Schuette"
     Parsing complete.
 Removing downloaded files:
     Process complete.
 Thank you!

+# Testing Usage

+After installing Pytest using the aforementioned link in the installation instructions, navigate to the main directory that holds test_riskAnalysis.py.
+Then run pytest test_riskAnalysis.py You should then see the test results output.

 # Copyright Declarations/Licensing Information
 Repos-Health-Study is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Open Source Initiative.
 See the file LICENSE for more details.